datopian/playbook/ops/README.md

 The contract should be signed within **3 working days**, unless otherwise agreed with the the person that interviewed the staff member.
 Within those 3 days, staff member can address questions and we will try as much as possible to get them resolved.

-0. [Optional] Request a contract be created
+0. [Optional] Request a contract creation
 1. Create the contract and update with key terms
 3. Email the contractor to review and fill in
 4. Both parties sign